College of Arts and Law

 - The ability to cope with change in a fast moving, dynamic environment where change is often required immediately.

-- The ability to identify and respond to equality and diversity issues in line with relevant policies and procedures and how to respond to issues in line with relevant policies and procedures.
+- Ability to identify and respond to equality and diversity issues in line with relevant policies and procedures.

 Valuing excellence, sustaining investment